Kleinendorst/kleinendorst.github.io/_posts/2017-09-25-actor-model-supervision.md

 Now the problem with this approach in the actor system is named in the last sentence: *“escalated to handle higher in the call stack”*.
 Tasks that are delegated to an actor are requested in a fire and forget fashion.
 The actor that receives the message doesn’t run in the same thread and has its own call stack.
 When something nasty happens in this call stack, there is no way to escalate this error to its caller.

 ## Supervision
-In actor systems, try/catch blocks are rarely written and considered bad practice in most cases.
+In actor systems, try/catch blocks are rarely written and considered bad practice in most cases[^1].
 The preferred method is to fail the actor entirely and let its parent decide what to do next.
 Each actor defines a so called “supervision strategy” which is configuration that tells the actor how to handle failing children.
 Let’s look how this is configured:

 ``` java
 @Override